-- 1) During a Default Management Process, the Corporation may declare the commencement of a Recovery Process, subject to approval by the Board, upon any occurrence that, individually or in the aggregate (a "Recovery Event"), may, in the reasonable judgment of the Corporation, result in the Corporation incurring obligations, losses or expenses in excess of the sum of the following funds (which shall collectively be referred to as the "Default Waterfall"): - (i) the suspended Clearing Members' Margin Deposit (including, without limitation, deposits required or made as Margin and Clearing Fund); - (ii) the Corporation's own capital resources specifically set aside for such purpose; and provided that the Recovery Event is caused or incurred in connection with the suspension of one or more Clearing Member(s) during the Default Management Period.

-(iii) 200% of the aggregate value of all Clearing Fund deposits required at the beginning of the Default Management Period of the Clearing Members which have not been suspended during the Default Management Period;
+- 1. During a Default Management Process, the Corporation may declare the commencement of a Recovery Process, subject to approval by the Board, upon any occurrence that, individually or in the aggregate (a "Recovery Event"), may, in the reasonable judgment of the Corporation, result in the Corporation incurring obligations, losses or expenses in excess of the sum of the following funds (which shall collectively be referred to as the "Default Waterfall"): - 1. the suspended Clearing Members' Margin Deposit (including, without limitation, deposits required or made as Margin and Clearing Fund); - 2. the Corporation's own capital resources specifically set aside for such purpose; and - 3.
+200% of the aggregate value of all Clearing Fund deposits required at the beginning of the Default Management Period of the Clearing Members which have not been suspended during the Default Management Period;